 Budapest is famous for its thermal baths and you can find several of them at various places in the city.
 The Romans knew how to make use of them and so did the Turkish a thousand years later.
 There are various spa treatments on offer here, but we settled for a 20 dollar basic ticket.
-You are given a locker and granted access to the indoor and exterior pools.
-Some of the pools have hot water (36 degrees) others “only” 26 degrees.
-It was a wonderful experience, and in particular the indoor pool provided us with a decadent feeling of being part of the European aristocracy a hundred years ago.
+This provides you with a locker and access to the indoor and exterior pools.
+Some of the pools have hot water (36 degrees), others “only” 26 degrees.
+It was a wonderful experience, and in particular the indoor pool gave us a decadent feeling of being part of the European aristocracy a hundred years ago.

-You could stay here all day if you like, but we left after an hour or so.
+You could stay in the baths for a full day if you like, but we left after an hour or so.
 There was more to discover.
 First, right across the road and at the base of the hill, there is a strange church.
 The Cave church was built right into the hill in 1926 by Pauline monks who had become inspired after a pilgrimage to Lourdes, France.
 There is not really much to see inside, but you could stay for mass if you like.
 Otherwise a few minutes will suffice.

 From right behind the hotel and cave church there is a network of paths and steps leading directly up.
 Make sure you catch your breath enough to enjoy the park-like surroundings including a playground for children and the viewpoints.

-The view from the top is breathtaking, but in summer the high trees disturb the view so you may want to descend a few metres to find a better spot to take photos like the panoramic one below.
+The view from the top is breathtaking, but in summer the high trees disturb the view.
+You may want to descend a few metres to find a better spot to take photos like the panoramic one below.

 When I first visited Budapest, in 1990, I had only a few days earlier been to Prague.
-I concluded at that time that both cities were beautiful, but whereas Prague was pretty-ish, Budapest’s beauty was of the massive, monumental type.
-Most of Budapest was built in a Habsburg tradition in the last half of the 19th century, after a huge flood.
+I concluded at that time that both cities were beautiful, but whereas Prague was pretty, Budapest’s beauty was of the massive, monumental type.
+Most of Budapest dates from the Habsburg tradition in the last half of the 19th century, after a huge flood.
 Hungary was at that time part of the Austro-Hungarian empire.
 The monumentalism evident throughout the city, especially on Heroes’ Square described in my previous article, is visible here on the hill as well even though the striking statues are part of a Communist tradition also.